EeroAnt/CubeDraftSimulator/Documentation/technical side.md

 ## So far I have:
  - built the PostgreSQL database that is up and running in Azure which can be accessed via the Flask API
- - deployed the Flask API as a Azure Web App
  - CI-pipeline for the Flask API communnicating with the database
- - NodeJS backend and the React app are live as a Azure Container Instance in separate containers.
+ - Flask API, NodeJS backend and the React app are live as a Azure Container Instance in separate containers.
  - MVP is online.
 User can draft, refine their decks, export them as csv, data from drafts is gathered and saved to the database, if opted.

 ### Features: